cscott/TurtleScript/README.rst

 Further discussion can be found in the `Interaction Ideas`_ and `Renderer Tasks`_ sections.

-It is still my intention to drive towards an initial application similar to `Turtle Art`_, with an on-screen turtle controlled by the script tiles.
+It is my intention to drive towards an initial application similar to `Turtle Art`_, with an on-screen turtle controlled by the script tiles.
 This will be a public demonstration of the ideas behind the TurtleScript project.
 The on-screen palette will include a tab for